Foot reflexology and foot massage are not the same. This article offers reflexology information to distinguish between these two techniques.

 Many massage therapists have basic working knowledge of reflexology and often incorporate it into their massage practice.
 However, you can also find qualified reflexologists who are not massage therapists.
 Most sessions conducted by reflexologists last from 30 minutes to an hour.
 You can remain fully clothed, except for shoes and socks.

 Some states regulate reflexology as part of massage regulation, while other states recognize it as a separate profession.
-Reflexologists have the option of becoming certified through the American Reflexology Certification Board.
-You can start your search for a professional and find more reflexology information through the International Institute of Reflexology or Reflexology Association of America.
+Reflexologists have the option of becoming certified through the American Reflexology Certification Board, where you can search for a professional.
+Or search at the Reflexology Association of America.